 When Can a Landlord Discriminate?

 There is a blanket ban on a landlord discriminating against the tenant because of race.
-No matter the Mrs. Murphy exemption, a landlord can never discriminate against a tenant because of race.
+Mrs. Murphy exemption or not, a landlord never gets to discriminate against a tenant because of race.

-Furthermore, the exemption does not apply to rental advertisements.
-For example, the owner of the dwelling cannot be discriminatory in their advertisements by saying that people of a certain sexual orientation or race need not apply just because the dwelling itself is exempt from the Fair Housing Act.
+The exemption also does not apply to rental advertisements.
+For example, the owner of the dwelling cannot be discriminatory in their advertisements by saying that people of a certain sexual orientation or race need not apply.
+The dwelling itself is exempt from some of the Fair Housing Act, but advertising isn’t.

 3. Evict Without Cause

-In California, landlords cannot evict a tenant or force them to vacate the rental premises without legal cause that a tenant violated the lease.
+California landlords cannot evict a tenant or force them to vacate the rented premises without good cause.
+Good cause means a violation of a law, a regulation, or a provision in the lease.

 Consequences for Landlords Who Evict Tenants Without Cause